Standing up for nature

 The air we breathe, the seas we paddle in, the colourful leaves we walk through in autumn or see renewed in spring.
 The parks our children play in.
 Hearing the laughing cry of a green woodpecker or spotting an elusive red squirrel.
 Nature provides us with a lifetime of precious experiences, but now it needs our help.

-As the UK leaves the EU and the government progresses the new Environment Bill, the National Trust is calling for environmental measures to secure the future of our much-loved wildlife, parks, and landscapes.
+As the government progresses the new Environment Bill, the National Trust is calling for environmental measures to secure the future of our much-loved wildlife, parks, and landscapes.

 " Nature revives, rejuvenates and restores us and it needs us, now more than ever."

 Environment Bill: We need stronger measures to restore nature

 The National Trust welcomes the steps taken to progress the Environment Bill but believe it is not strong enough to hold the government to account and ensure it delivers on its commitments to restore nature.

 Responding to the publication of the Environment Bill, Hilary McGrady, Director General of the National Trust, congratulated the government and welcomed the inclusion of long-term environmental targets.
 But she also stressed that it's vital for the new watchdog, the Office for Environmental Protection, to be made fully independent from the government.